 American Pitbull Terrier

-As previously mentioned, this is the most commonly spoken of Pitbull, and the one that many think is the original, or the only, Pitbull type dog.
-This guy is not recognized as a breed by the American Kennel Club (AKC), but he is recognized by the United Kennel Club (UKC).
-It is stated that this breed has maintained his breed type for well over 150 years now, and he is considered to be a purebred dog by the UKC.
+As previously mentioned, this is the most commonly spoken of Pitbull.
+It’s the one that many think is the original, or the only, Pitbull type dog.
+This dog is not recognized as a breed by the American Kennel Club (AKC).
+He is, however, recognized by the United Kennel Club (UKC).
+It is stated that this breed has maintained his breed type for well over 150 years.
+Because of this, he is considered to be a purebred dog by the UKC.

-Upon arriving in America, ranchers and farmers couldn’t help but notice his athleticism, skill and obedience, and he quickly took employment on many farms and ranches as herders, and as hunters.
+Upon arriving in America, ranchers and farmers couldn’t help but notice his athleticism, skill and obedience.
+These dogs quickly took employment on many farms and ranches as herders, and as hunters.
 Once his hard day’s work was completed, he became the family companion for his master and his family.
-The American Pitbull Terrier is one of the tallest out of the four breeds, and being taller means that he is a lot more athletic in appearance.
+The American Pitbull Terrier is one of the tallest out of the four breeds.
+Being taller means that he is a lot more athletic in appearance.
 For further information on his appearance, the UKC breed standard of the American Pitbull Terrier can be found here.

 APBT’s come in a variety of different colors including brindle, black, white, brown or a mix of all of them.
 Along with the label comes additional health conditions and often higher price tags.
 The American Pitbull Terrier is also often compared to the American Bulldog or compared to the Staffordshire Terrier even though they are different breeds.
 They are also sometimes confused with the Dogo Argentino because they look similar.

-A Rednose American Pitbull Terrier will have exactly that, a red nose.
+A red nose American Pitbull Terrier will have exactly that, a red nose.
 With the red nose comes copper or earthy brown coat colors, such as brown, red, fawn or chestnut.
 His lips, eyes and toenails are also red in color.
-While they are certainly rarer than the typical American Pitbull Terrier, they are exactly the same in every other way, except for a few additional health concerns linked to the recessive gene, which is discussed further below.
+While they are certainly rarer than the typical American Pitbull Terrier, they are exactly the same in every other way.
+They do have a few additional health concerns linked to the recessive gene, which is discussed further below.

-A bluenose American Pitbull Terrier is the same as the rednose American Pitbull Terrier, except he has a blue nose.
-His nose, lips, eyes and toenails will be blue or grey in color, and he will be easily identifiable from a young age compared to the traditional black nose.
-Just like the rednose, the bluenose being rarer comes with a higher price tag, so be sure to work with a reputable breeder.
+A blue nose American Pitbull Terrier is the same as the red nose American Pitbull Terrier, except he has a blue nose.
+His nose, lips, eyes, and toenails will be blue or grey in color, and he will be easily identifiable from a young age compared to the traditional black nose.
+Similar to other breeds, having a rarer coloring can come with a higher price tag, so be sure to work with a reputable breeder.

 American Staffordshire Terrier

-The American Staffordshire Terrier, commonly shortened to the name ‘AmStaff’, is recognized by the AKC and not the UKC, and he is ranked as the 85th most popular dog breed out of 193 breeds, but research suggests that he is much more popular than this with most owners not registering them for breeding or conformation purposes.
+The American Staffordshire Terrier, commonly shortened to the name ‘AmStaff’, is recognized by the AKC and not the UKC.
+He is ranked as the 85th most popular dog breed out of 193 breeds.
+Research suggests that he is much more popular than this, with most owners not registering them for breeding or conformation purposes.
 He has long been one of America’s favorite dogs, not only has he been the sidekick of 3 American Presidents, but he was also America’s most decorated war dog.

-The American Staffordshire has long been a family companion, and his sweet nature has won the hearts of millions, not just in America but across the world.
-Despite his formidable exterior he is known to be one of the sweetest dogs around, who not only loves his family very much, but also everybody that he comes into contact with, so for this reason he does not make the greatest of natural guard dogs.
-For further information on his appearance his full breed standard can be found here.
+The American Staffordshire has long been a family companion.
+His sweet nature has won the hearts of millions, not just in America but across the world.
+Despite his formidable exterior he is known to be one of the sweetest dogs around, who not only loves his family very much but also everybody that he comes into contact with.
+For this reason, he does not make the greatest of natural guard dogs.
+For further information on his appearance, his full breed standard can be found here.

 Staffordshire Bull Terrier

 The Staffordshire Bull Terrier is thought to be the most popular dog in Great Britain, yet being the 80th most popular breed in America his popularity has not quite caught on over here.
-He is recognized by all major Kennel Clubs, including the AKC and UKC, and he is described as clever, brave and tenacious, and he is an affectionate guy who has a real love for life!
+He is recognized by all major Kennel Clubs, including the AKC and UKC.
+Staffies are described as clever, brave and tenacious.
+He’s an affectionate dog who has a real love for life!

-He is the smallest of Pitbull type dogs too, sometimes by 7 inches in height, with the biggest Staffordshire Bull Terriers being around the same weight as the smaller dogs amongst the other breeds.
+He is the smallest of Pitbull type dogs too, sometimes by 7 inches in height.
+The biggest Staffordshire Bull Terriers are around the same weight as the smaller dogs amongst the other dogs.
 Being smaller, the Staffordshire Bull Terrier is a great choice for those who love Pitbull type dogs but have less room for the stockier versions.
 Further detailed information on his breed standard can be found here.

-The American Bully is a descendant of the American Pitbull Terrier, but overtime he has become so distinct in appearance that he is now considered to be his own breed altogether.
-He is a relatively new breed who was developed in the 1980s, and only recognized by the UKC in 2013.
-He is shorter than the American Pitbull Terrier and much wider than any of the breeds here in this article, he can be so wide that it often looks like his muscles have muscles!
+The American Bully is a descendant of the American Pitbull Terrier.
+Over time, he has become so distinct in appearance that he is now considered to be his own breed altogether.
+He is a relatively new breed that was developed in the 1980s, only recognized by the UKC in 2013.
+He is shorter than the American Pitbull Terrier and much wider than any of the breeds here in this article.
+These pups can be so wide that it often looks like his muscles have muscles!
 The American Bully is a larger pitbull-type dog, and has specific nutrition requirements.

 He is recognized by the UKC, and not the AKC.
 The American Bully Kennel Club also recognizes him, and they recognize him in four distinct sizes: Pocket, Standard, Classic and XL (see sizes in the below table).
 The Classic American Bully is much narrower and less muscular than the other 3 sizes.
 Many people also believe that Micro and XXL American Bullies exist, and sell them as such, but these sizes are not officially recognized.

-The most expensive American Bully, named White Rhino, was purchased for $250,000, this exorbitant price tag is very rare, but American Bullies can be by far the most expensive dogs in America.
+The most expensive American Bully, named White Rhino, was purchased for $250,000, and this exorbitant price tag is very rare.
+But American Bullies can be by far the most expensive dogs in America.
 The biggest American Bully on record is Hulk, who weighs a humongous 174 pounds!
 The American Bully is also often compared to the American Bulldog, English Bulldog, and (English) Bull Terrier.

 Breed Specific Legislation

-Whilst this subject needs an article in its own right, it is something that you need to take into consideration if you are thinking about welcoming a Pitbull type dog into your home, and something that you must research thoroughly.
+While this subject needs an article in its own right, it is something that you need to take into consideration if you are thinking about welcoming a Pitbull type dog into your home.
+It’s something that you must research thoroughly.
 For further information regarding local laws, this page lists the states that prohibit the regulation of certain dog breeds by local government.